phoenixthrush/phoenixthrush.github.io/README.md

 NEW UPDATE!
 DOES NOT FUNCTION PROPERLY - I´m gonna rewrite it in Python!

+edit: tf I also wanna rewrite it in c

 Linux (Support debian based distros)

 Method 1: <br>